 If you have any questions about our privacy procedures, or if you wish to make a complaint about how we have dealt with your personal information, you may lodge a complaint with us in any of the following ways:

 - by emailing – email@example.com

-If you are not satisfied with the result of their complaint to The Currency Shop you can also refer your complaint to the Office of the Australian Information Commissioner:
+If you are not satisfied with the result of your complaint to The Currency Shop you can also refer your complaint to the Office of the Australian Information Commissioner:

 - by telephoning – 1300 363 992